 Ex-police officer faces jury trial on Capitol riot charges

 Over a year ago, two off-duty police officers from a small town in Virginia were charged with storming the U.S. Capitol together.
-A trial for one of them starts this week.
+One of them is heading to trial and faced a courtroom full of potential jurors on Monday.
 The other could be a key prosecution witness.

-Jury selection for Robertson's trial is scheduled to start Monday in Washington, D.C.
+Jury selection in Robertson’s trial started on Monday in Washington, D.C.
 One of his former colleagues, Jacob Fracker, was scheduled to join him on trial.
 Instead, Fracker reached a plea deal and agreed to cooperate with federal authorities.

 Robertson is charged with six counts, including obstruction of an official proceeding, civil disorder, entering and remaining in a restricted building and disorderly conduct in a Capitol building.